tristanpendergrass/idle-game/README.md

 - [x] Dev Panel
 	- [x] Add time
 	- [x] Toggle off Time Passes showing
-- [ ] Set up elm-review
+- [x] Set up elm-review
-  - [ ] Add custom rule to replace String.fromInt with Utils.intToString
+  - [x] Fix all errors
-  - [ ] Add line item to Deploy checklist
+  - [x] Add line item to Deploy checklist
 - [ ] Refactor Chore event so we don't duplicate logic like `toFloat currentMasteryLevel * choreStats.outcome.duration` between Chores.elm and Game.elm
   - [ ] Same with Modded duration in Chores.elm
+- [ ] Refactor durations to be their own type (use the one from external package?)
+- [ ] Refactor to remove Snapshot.setTime

 ## Version 0.2
 ### Tech stuff